MicrosoftDocs/azure-devops-yaml-schema/task-reference/nuget-authenticate-v1.md

 ```
 `OtherOrganizationFeedConnection` and `ThirdPartyRepositoryConnection` are the names of [NuGet service connections](/azure/devops/pipelines/library/service-endpoints#nuget-service-connection) that have been configured and authorized for use in your pipeline, and have URLs that match those in your nuget.config or command line argument.

 The package source URL pointing to an Azure Artifacts feed may or may not contain the project.
 An URL for a project scoped feed must contain the project, and a URL for an organization scoped feed must not contain the project.
-[Learn more](/azure/devops/artifacts/feeds/project-scoped-feeds).
+Learn more about [project scoped feeds](/azure/devops/artifacts/feeds/project-scoped-feeds).
 <!-- :::editable-content-end::: -->
 <!-- :::examples-end::: -->